MicrosoftDocs/cpp-docs/docs/cpp/ASAN/asan-top-level.md

 Compiling with `-fsanitize=address` is a powerful alternative to both [/RTC](https://docs.microsoft.com/en-us/cpp/build/reference/rtc-run-time-error-checks?view=msvc-160), and [/analyze](https://docs.microsoft.com/en-us/cpp/code-quality/code-analysis-for-c-cpp-overview?view=msvc-160).
 It provides run-time bug-finding technologies which leverage your existing build systems and existing test assets.

 We also link a new library to your executable.
-By setting a new environment variable via **`set ASAN_SAVE_DUMPS=”MyFileName.dmpx”`** your program will create a new type of crash dump file that will contain extra meta-data for post-mortem debugging.
+By setting the environment variable via **`set ASAN_SAVE_DUMPS=”MyFileName.dmpx”`** your program can automatically create a new type of crash dump file that will contain extra meta-data for post-mortem debugging.
 These dump files can be displayed off-line, with Visual Studio's new debugger IDE.
 These dump files are an enabler for:

 - On-premise single machine or distributed testing
 - Cloud based workflows for testing